Zvi Bern

 Bern was elected in 2004 a fellow of the American Physical Society.
 In 2014, he received the Sakurai Prize with David A. Kosower and Lance J. Dixon for "pathbreaking contributions to the calculation of perturbative scattering amplitudes, which led to a deeper understanding of quantum field theory and to powerful new tools for computing QCD processes."
+In 2023, Bern and his collaborators David A Kosower and Lance J Dixon were awarded Galileo Galilei Medal from Italy's Instituto Nazionale di Fisica.

 Bern's Erdős number is three.

 Currently, Bern is the director of the Mani Lal Bhaumik Institute for Theoretical Physics at UCLA, which aims to "provide an exceptional environment for excellence in theoretical physics research".

+He was elected a Member of the National Academy of Sciences in 2024.